case study

 Our Approach

-The first phase of communications consisted of standing up the commission, developing consistent messages about what the group aimed to accomplish, preparing the materials that helped to inform the commission’s deliberations, providing meeting support and assisting in the development and design of the recommendations.
-Burness also worked with the commission director on a Health Affairs blog to detail the commission’s goal, which was the highest performing blog in 2021.
+Since the report’s release, Burness has led a consistent cadence of communications activities tied to the commission recommendations and subsequent grantmaking by RWJF.
+The first phase of communications consisted of standing up the commission, developing consistent messages about what the group aimed to accomplish, preparing the materials that helped to inform the commission’s deliberations, providing meeting support and assisting in the development and design of the final report of recommendations.
+Burness also worked with the commission director on a Health Affairs blog to detail the commission’s goal—the highest performing blog in 2021.

-In October, the final release of the report encompassed a wide-ranging communications effort that included message development, policymaker and partner outreach, and a robust media engagement strategy.
+In October, the final release of the report encompassed a wide-ranging communications effort that included message development, policymaker and partner outreach, and an aggressive media engagement strategy.
 Burness communications efforts included the development of summary and background materials, a website landing page housing all report materials, a press release, presentation slide decks and a rich communications toolkit for commissioners.

 Results and Impact

-Building off the successful release, Burness is working to continue the momentum and promotion of the commission’s recommendations with a steady drumbeat of activities, including webinars, conferences and speaking engagements, op-ed placements, media stories, journal articles and ongoing social media promotion.
+Building off the successful release and subsequent communications efforts, Burness is working to continue the momentum and promotion of the commission’s recommendations and related grantee work with a steady rhythm of activities, including webinars, conferences and speaking engagements, op-ed placements, media stories, journal articles and ongoing social media promotion.

 Contact Our Team